polakowo/vectorbt/README.md

 ![Made by Vectors Market](logo.png)

-vectorbt is a backtesting library on steroids - it operates entirely on pandas and NumPy, and is accelerated by [Numba](https://github.com/numba/numba) to backtest and analyze trading strategies at scale.
+vectorbt is a backtesting library on steroids - it operates entirely on pandas and NumPy, and is accelerated by [Numba](https://github.com/numba/numba) to backtest and analyze trading strategies at speed and scale.

 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
 Due to its high processing performance, vectorbt is able to re-calculate data on the fly, thus enabling the user to interact with data-hungry widgets without significant delays.

 ## Motivation

 While there are [many other great backtesting packages for Python](https://github.com/mementum/backtrader#alternatives), vectorbt is more of a data mining tool: it excels at processing performance and offers interactive tools to explore complex phenomena in trading.
-With it you can traverse a huge number of parameter combinations, time periods and instruments in no time, to explore where your strategy performs best and to uncover hidden patterns in data.
+With it you can traverse a huge number of strategy configurations, time periods and instruments in little time, to explore where your strategy performs best and to uncover hidden patterns in data.

 Take a simple [Dual Moving Average Crossover](https://en.wikipedia.org/wiki/Moving_average_crossover) strategy for example.
 By calculating the performance of each reasonable window combination and plotting the whole thing as a heatmap (as we do below), you can easily identify how performance depends on window size.
 If you additionally calculate the same heatmap over multiple time periods, you will spot how performance varies with downtrends and uptrends.
 By doing the same for other strategies such as holding and trading randomly, you can compare them using significance tests.
 With vectorbt, this analysis can be done in minutes, and will effectively save you hours of getting the same insights using other libraries.